h0tbird/booddies/README.md

 # Booddies

 Boot buddies is a set of Docker containers used to bootstrapp a DCOS-like platform.
-Although it can be used to boot any PXE based system, it is not a general purpose bootstrapping system.
+Although it can be used to boot any PXE compliant system, it is not a general purpose bootstrapping system.

 Setup the file system:
 ```